jmjuanes/mikel/README.md

 // Output: 'You are Admin'
 ```

 You can also use sections for looping over arrays.
-When looping over array of strings, you can use a dot `.` to reference the current item in the loop.
+When looping over array of strings, you can use a dot `.` or the `this` word to reference the current item in the loop.

 Example: